quipper/monorepo-deploy-actions/README.md

                 └── kustomization.yaml
 ```

-Glossary:

-- `overlay` represents a manifest to deploy to namespace(s), e.g. `staging`
-- `namespace` represents a namespace in Kubernetes cluster
-- `service` represents a name of microservice, e.g., `backend` or `frontend`

-### Destination repository

-This stores a set of generated manifests into a repository.
+### Structure of Argo CD Applications

-It adopts [App of Apps pattern of Argo CD](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) for deployment of multiple namespaces:
+We adopt [App of Apps pattern of Argo CD](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) for deployment hierarchy.
+To deploy multiple microservices (which are built from an overlay) to a namespace, we creates the following applications into Argo CD:

 ```
 ${source-repository-name}  (Application)